qognitive/fast-pauli/docs/getting_started.rst

 Qiskit Integration
 ------------------------
-``Fast-Pauli`` also has integration with `IBM's Qiskit SDK <https://www.ibm.com/quantum/qiskit>`_, allowing for easy interfacing with certain Qiskit objects.
+``fast_pauli`` also has integration with `IBM's Qiskit SDK <https://www.ibm.com/quantum/qiskit>`_, allowing for easy interfacing with certain Qiskit objects.
 For example, we can convert between ``PauliOp`` objects and ``SparsePauliOp`` objects from Qiskit:

 .. code-block:: python

-    # Convert a Fast-Pauli PauliOp to a Qiskit SparsePauliOp object and back
+    # Convert a fast_pauli PauliOp to a Qiskit SparsePauliOp object and back
     O = fp.PauliOp([1], ['XYZ'])
     qiskit_op = fp.to_qiskit(O)
     fast_pauli_op = fp.from_qiskit(qiskit_op)

-    # Convert a Fast-Pauli PauliString to a Qiskit Pauli object
+    # Convert a fast_pauli PauliString to a Qiskit Pauli object
     P = fp.PauliString('XYZ')
     qiskit_pauli = fp.to_qiskit(P)

-For more details on Qiskit conversions, see the :doc:`python_api` or :doc:`cpp_api` documentation.
+For more details on Qiskit conversions, see the :doc:`python_api` documentation.